taiwbi/hypaurora/README.md

 # 🌌 Hypaurora

-Welcome to my **dotfiles** repository! 🎉 These are my personal configuration files for setting up and customizing the Niri.
+Welcome to my **dotfiles** repository! 🎉 These are my personal configuration files for setting up and customizing the Hyprland.

 > If you want to use this make sure you clone it in `~/Documents/hypaurora`